honix/Lire/README.md

 VLE in early development phase.

 ## In short
 VLE is a lisp expressions visual editor.
-It works in link with Common Lisp (SBCL implementation).
+It works in link with Common Lisp.

 VLE allows to write programs using kind of [abstract syntax tree (AST)](https://en.wikipedia.org/wiki/Abstract_syntax_tree).